Wealth & Happiness Vs Population: Does Farming Humans pay?

 The larger the population, the larger their revenue, so they desire the largest population possible.
 Consider Apple, they have around 20% of the global market in mobile phones, which means 1 in 5 extra people is an extra customer.

 Governments have debts to pay, and often pension schemes to fund.
-The greater the population growth, the smaller every past commitment becomes.
-Plus, governments have one leader, who the pay of that leader is funded by the entire population, and budget and international importance is determined by total wealth, not average wealth.
+The greater the population growth, the faster every past debt or commitment becomes smaller relative today.
+Plus, governments have one leader, the pay of that leader is funded by the entire population so the more people the more pay and more senior the position, plus the size of the budget and international importance is determined by total wealth, not average wealth.

 Dictators and would be emperors.